ryyppy/reason-workshop/README.md

 This repository contains all the code snippets & examples used in the presentation slides.

-For the accompanied exercise repository for ReasonReact, clone and `npm install` [reason-workshop-exercise](https://github.com/ryyppy/reason-workshop-exercise).
+Also this project contains a subproject for the ReasonReact exercise, which is located in [reason-react-example](reason-react-example).

+Please do a `cd reason-react-example` and `npm install` in there as well.

 **Important Links:**